As the display of fall foliage approaches, it is a good time to enjoy the outdoors and be a Better Friend to the Fox River Watershed.

 Fall is a great time to plant the tree species that supports more wildlife than any other (by a lot), an oak.
 Many acorns have not yet been claimed by squirrels and can be all you need to start an oak tree.
 Plant or spread the seeds of native plants for important overwintering.

 Our Friend, Natural Communities is offering a 15% discount on seeds and plants for our subscribers.
-Take advantage of the sale here
+Take advantage of the sale by entering this discount code when prompted:

 Get out and enjoy the splendor of October by planting native plants for habitat and beauty, by adventuring in trash (and prize) collection, by voting YES (and encouraging others), and by becoming a Chloride Watcher.